Marriage and Divorce

 Applying by Mail

-Mailed applications are acceptable only if witnessed by a qualified witness in Japan who holds the local equivalent office or professional qualification as listed on the application form:
+Mailed applications are acceptable only if witnessed by a qualified witness in Japan (or Australia) who holds the local equivalent office or professional qualification as listed on the application form:

 - legal practitioner;